Edictum

 • No copyleft obligations — you do not have to release your modifications

 What counts as a competing use?
-Offering the console (or a substantially similar product) as a commercial service to others.
+Offering the control plane (or a substantially similar product) as a commercial service to others.
 Using it internally, for consulting, or in connection with services you provide to your own customers is explicitly permitted.

 Enterprise License